Slow Streets

 Evaluating requests

-Following a formal request for Slow Streets, roadways will be subjected to a survey process to gauge the community support before implementing the program.
+Following a formal request for Slow Streets, roadways will be reviewed by technical staff before implementing the program.

 Contact us